Sulfonic acid: Halogenation

-Sulfonyl halide groups occur when a sulfonyl functional group is singly bonded to a halogen atom.
-They have the general formula R−SO2−X where X is a halide, almost invariably chloride.
-They are produced by chlorination of sulfonic acids using thionyl chloride and related reagents.
+Sulfonyl halide groups (R−SO2−X) are produced by chlorination of sulfonic acids using thionyl chloride.
+Sulfonyl fluorides can be produced by treating sulfonic acids with sulfur tetrafluoride:

 Displacement by hydroxide

 Although strong, the (aryl)C−SO3− bond can be broken by nucleophilic reagents.
 Of historic and continuing significance is the α-sulfonation of anthroquinone followed by displacement of the sulfonate group by other nucleophiles, which cannot be installed directly.
 An early method for producing phenol involved the base hydrolysis of sodium benzenesulfonate, which can be generated readily from benzene.